 How much attention a developer pays to investigate those expectations and how much time they spend on research is up to each individual, however, as a Product Owner, you can have a huge impact on the quality of requirements specifications and how the latter are managed.
 The list below may not be complete or it may not fully fit each and every development environment, yet it can act as a strong starting point for building your own set of practices.

 New features are what every product owner loves the most.
 How to manage the requirements for those to be delivered effectively?
 The following tips should help:

-- Consider creating an acceptance criteria list.
-Descriptive requirements are very helpful when it comes to understanding the context of a problem, yet finally it is good to precisely specify what is expected.
+Descriptive requirements are very helpful when it comes to understanding the context of a problem, yet finally, it is good to precisely specify what is expected.
 Thus the developer will not have to look for the actual requirements in a long, descriptive text but he will be able to easily get to the essence.
 One might find that sometimes — when acceptance criteria are well defined — there is little or no need for any additional information.
 Example:

 - User navigates to “/accounts” and clicks on red download CSV button